-Brittany is a sophomore in the College of Agriculture, Health and Natural Resources.
-She is pursuing a bachelor’s degree in Allied Health Sciences following the Pre-Physician’s Assistant Track.
+Brittany is a junior in the College of Agriculture, Health and Natural Resources.
+She is pursuing a bachelor’s degree in Allied Health Sciences following the Pre- Physician’s Assistant Track.
 Once she receives her bachelor’s, Brittany hopes to continue her studies and receive a master’s degree in Physician Assistant studies with a specialty in dermatology.

 High School Attended: Wellington C. Mepham Highschool, Bellmore, NY